 3.2 Particular consideration should also be given in cases where the subject of the interception might reasonably assume a high degree of privacy, or where confidential information is involved.
-Confidential information consists of matters subject to legal privilege, communications between a Member of Parliament and another person on constituency business, confidential personal information or confidential journalistic material (see paragraphs 3.9-3.12).
+Confidential information consists of matters subject to legal privilege, confidential personal information or confidential journalistic material (see paragraphs 3.9-3.11).
 For example, extra consideration should be given where interception might involve communications between a minister of religion and an individual relating to the latter's spiritual welfare, or where matters of medical or journalistic confidentiality or legal privilege may be involved.